Serandt/VrProjectSite/content/post/locomotion.md

 After the evaluation someone came to the idea of making the horizontal and vertical movement based on the rotation of the controller to make this more intuitive when not playing with the stick.
 To be honest I though during the entire implementation about having them using one but I realized that it would make sense, so I will be working on that in the future :D

+Another problem that I encountered was that players aren't supposed to physically move in any other direction than up and down.
+That's why I didn't notice a bug until the evaluation, when players started rotating once they left their initial position.
+This should also be fixed in the future.